 Harvest vegetables from a plot that’s been farmed for longer than Maine has been a state.

 Near the heart of Maine’s fastest growing city, no forest, no field, and no tradition is safe from expanding development.
 Especially because the Jordan Homestead is one of Ellsworth’s few remaining intact parcels with significant river frontage.

 Whittaker Brook flows on one side of the Jordan property and into the Union River.
 Watch the video above in HD to see the brook’s beauty.

 You can move, zoom, and click on features in the map below.

 In addition to the rich cultural resources of the Jordan Homestead, your donation will protect the property’s abundant natural resources.

 Habitat for grouse, bluebirds, deer, mink, and other wildlife.

 Clean water and fish runs that benefit from the natural buffer around Whittaker Brook and the Union River.

-Your donation will help Frenchman Bay Conservancy conserve this property so that future generations can enjoy Ellsworth’s rural character, access to the Union River, and opportunities to practice Maine traditions that go back for hundreds of years.
+Donations to this project allowed Frenchman Bay Conservancy to conserve this property so that future generations can enjoy Ellsworth’s rural character, access to the Union River, and opportunities to practice Maine traditions that go back for hundreds of years.